nycmeshnet/nycmesh.net/content/blog/how.md

 **Choose appropriate antennas, routers and firmware**

 NYC Mesh is a hybrid network of point-to-point, point-to-multipoint (sector antennas), ethernet and mesh.
 It is important to pick the right solution for each networking problem.
+Don't pick one method or protocol and try to make that work for everything (avoid tech-solutionism).
+Use off-the-shelf hardware as much as possible.

 For antennas you need higher gain (db) to go long distances.
 A 19db NanoBeam will go 1km, a 23db LiteBeam will go 3km, and a 33db/38db AirFiber will go 10Km.